MargeRosen/sr_housing/README.md

 6)  Flesh out more functionality

-7)  Allow Members to contact facilities for more info and to schedule a viewing
+7)  Allow Members to contact facilities for more info and to schedule a viewing.

 8)  Allow Facilities topost openings for a price (profit stream)